Table of Contents

 - the emergency protocol in their designated role (if applicable)

-- Understands actions to take in an emergency:
+Actions to take in a medication emergency:

 - Observe severity and condition of the individual.
 Remember specific information for later documentation